 Silver is a modern and innovative color that represents modernity, innovation, and refinement.
 It is often used to evoke feelings of sophistication and elegance, making it a popular choice for technology and automotive brands.

-The Importance of Color in Brand Identity
+The Crucial Role of Color in Brand Identity

 Color in Web Design